osskit/monitor/README.md

 # monitor

-## Monitor your actions the easy way with Prometheus
+## Monitor your methods easily with Prometheus

 </div>